 - And look, I love hearing that Studio G, because of course here at the Autism Hub, we have the offset of that for younger people of Teen Tech Shed that we host here at The Hub here at Woolloongabba.
-And so we can see that some of the mentors from Studio G are now looking at the next generation of those young Studio G team in Teen Tech Shed, which is such a lovely alignment.
+And so, we can see that some of the mentors from Studio G are now looking at the next generation of those young Studio G team in Teen Tech Shed, which is such a lovely alignment.
 So, that's something that I guess in conversations as parents and as teachers, we need to be really careful of not squashing those dreams and ambitions and thoughts, particularly very early when you're starting those conversations in Year 9.
 There is however, I guess, a conversation that Sharon, I'm going to bring you into about the expectations of the young person in employment, but also the expectations of the employers when they get there, isn't there?
 So, I know you've got vast experience and every time we want to know about this area of work, we come straight back to you.
 So, could you perhaps unpack a little bit of that, that around expectations?